jjb/votefwd/README.md

 	npm run test-server

-(Note, currently, the server must be running for these server-side tests to succeed.
-I guess they're more like integration tests).
+Currently, the server must be running for these server-side tests, such as they are, to succeed.
+I guess they're more like integration tests.

 #### Start devloping